onlinehub0808/-smart-contract-best-practices/docs/known_attacks.md

 ## Timestamp Dependence
 Be aware that the timestamp of the block can be manipulated by the miner, and all direct and indirect uses of the timestamp should be considered.

+See the [Recommendations](./recommendations/#timestamp-dependence) section for design considerations related to Timestamp Dependence.

 ## Integer Overflow and Underflow

 Consider a simple token transfer: